• Skip to primary navigation

 Expert Tips

-• Finely dice the potatoes into 1-cm cubes so they better incorporate with the eggs.
+• Finely dice the potatoes into 1-cm cubes so they better incorporate with the eggs and cook faster.

-• Finely chop the chives into very small pieces for better ingredient distribution.
+• Finely chop the chives into 0.5-cm wide pieces for an even distribution.

-• Mix the egg batter well with a fork so the egg whites and yolks are smooth.
+• Mix the egg batter well with a fork until smooth and you no longer see egg whites.

-• Evenly grease the muffin tray so the muffins come out easily.
+• Evenly grease the muffin pan so the cooked muffins can be easily removed.

-• Don't over fill the muffin molds or the muffins batter will over flow.
+• Don't overfill the muffin molds or the muffin batter will overflow while baking.

 Instructions